TheScriptGuy/dns-performance-test/README.md

 If you want output there are some options available (in any combination):
 ```
   --ifname IFNAME      List of nameserver IP addresses file, each entry on a new line.
   --ifquery IFQUERY    List of queries file to be performed, each entry on a new line.
   --ofresults          JSON results output file (uuid,tag,script start time, script end time, results)
   --jsonstdout         print results to stdout
   --verbose            Displays the response times of all the tests.
   --setTag SETTAG      Set the tag for the query results.
 Creates tag.cfg file with tag.
   --deleteTag          Delete the tag file - tag.cfg
   --getTag             Get the tag from tag.cfg file
   --renewUuid          Renew the UUID value.
   --getUuid            Get the UUID value from uuid.cfg file.
   --deleteUuid         Remove the UUID value.
 Caution: when script runs again a new UUID will be generated.
+  --httpPOST HTTPPOST  Upload the JSON results to the URL
 ```